-Reported incidents are recorded on My Concern and monitored by the Head teacher to help identify pupils whose behaviour may indicate potential mental health or safeguarding could indicate they need help or protection.
+Reported incidents are recorded on My Concern and monitored by the Head teacher to help identify pupils whose behaviour may indicate potential mental health or safeguarding problems.
+All staff will be alert to changes in a pupil's behaviour that could indicate they need help or protection.